Ana Bárbara: 2014 20 Year Celebration and Yo Soy La Mujer projects

-Yo Soy La Mujer was released in México in February 2014; a limited edition included two previously unreleased tracks: "Al Pie de un Árbol" and "Como Quieras Quiero".
+Yo Soy La Mujer was released in Mexico in February 2014; a limited edition included two previously unreleased tracks: "Al Pie de un Árbol" and "Como Quieras Quiero".
 In January 2014, Bárbara announced the Yo Soy La Mujer: Celebrando 20 Años de Trayectoria tour in honor of her 20-year musical career, she stated that the tour symbolized the end of an era and the beginning of a new chapter in her professional life.
 The tour kicked off internationally in La Paz, Bolivia.
 The tour made its way through Peru, Chile and other countries in South America and Central America, as well as big cities in the United States.
 In April, she premiered second single "A Donde Crees Que Vas" on CNN en Español.
 Not only did she become a self-proclaimed "advocate of woman empowerment," but her music videos and wardrobe ensembles also revealed a stronger sex-appeal than ever before.
 She announced a duet with K'ala Marka for "Niña de mis Ojos".

-Bárbara celebrated two decades in the music business on April 12, 2014, at the Dolby Theatre in Hollywood, California.
+Ana Bárbara celebrated two decades in the music business on April 12, 2014, at the Dolby Theatre in Hollywood, California.
 She performed popular songs from her repertoire, medleys of her beginnings, and classics from icons Juan Gabriel, Lola Beltran, and José Alfredo Jiménez.
 The intimate show was full of surprises, including the unexpected appearance by Marco Antonio Solís, who was on hand to personally congratulate her and perform a duet.
 Singers such as Pepe Aguilar, Cristian Castro, and Enrique Iglesias also sent words of love and support during the show.
 The two-hour special aired in October 2014 via Estrella TV.
 She ended the Yo Soy La Mujer tour in Guatemala among a crowd of over eighteen thousand people.

-2015 tour, new album, and current projects
+2015 tour and album

-Ana Bárbara kicked off an eleven U.S. city national tour beginning in San Francisco on New Year's Eve 2015.
-The tour was to make its way through Seattle, Las Vegas, Denver, Chicago, Houston, and other major cities.
-She is also one of the many collaborators on Compass, Toy Selectah & Camilo Lara's star-studded new album due in early 2015.
+Ana Bárbara made an eleven-city tour of America, beginning in San Francisco on New Year's Eve 2015.
+The tour included Seattle, Las Vegas, Denver, Chicago and Houston.
+She was also one of the collaborators on Compass, Toy Selectah & Camilo Lara's album.

 Personal life

-Marriage and divorce
+Ana Bárbara got engaged to José Maria Fernández (Pirru) in 2005.

-In June 2010, tabloid magazines and entertainment television shows speculated over divorce rumors between Ana Bárbara and Pirru, due to his infidelity.
+In June 2010 there was speculation over divorce rumours between Ana Bárbara and Pirru, due to his infidelity.
 On July 2, 2010, Bárbara released a statement confirming the end of their five-year marriage.
 Months after the split, she confirmed a new relationship with wealthy business man Elias Sacal, but that also went sour several months later.